JazzBrotha/cypress-vue-desting/README.md

 This project uses a `Vue.js` open source application to write basic `unit`, `integration`, and `e2e` tests in `Mocha` and `Cypress`.
 A link to the original repo can be found [here](https://github.com/codyseibert/tab-tracker).

 ## Setup
 Please note that some tests use real back end requests.
-To start the server navigate into the `server` folder and install all dependencies by running `yarn`.
-Then, run `yarn start` to start the back end server.
+To start the back end server navigate into the `server` folder and install all dependencies by running `yarn`.
+Then, run `yarn seed` to seed the database and run `yarn start` to start the server.

 Navigate to client folder
 ```bash